This section provides you with guidance to conduct Post Tender Clarifications and Negotiation where appropriate.

 Quickfire Guide

 The potential areas for negotiation will differ for every contract.
-Typical topics might be the:
+Typical topics for PTN might include:

 Negotiations in relation to price or other areas where bid improvements may be possible should not take place.